-What then is cryptography, and why is it important?
+What, then, is cryptography, and why is it important?
 What is encryption, and what does it entail?
 Why do we need encryption in cryptography?
 Here is everything you need to know about cryptography.

-Cryptography intends to make data unreadable for those who do not have a way to interpret it by changing raw information into modulated data.
+Cryptography intends to make data unreadable for those who do not have a way to interpret it by changing basic information into modulated data.
 The converted data is known as ciphertext and isn’t accessible to unauthorized persons.
 Data available in raw form is known as plaintext.

 Types of Encryption